-Exception for Thunder Bay-based NOSM learners: who are reimbursed for the equivalent of both a return flight to Toronto and for one return trip from the Toronto Airport to the community rotation site per four week block as pre-determined by ROMP in kilometers (see chart below).
-All flights must be booked through NOSM's Travel Coordinator and any claimed equivalent funding must be preapproved by ROMP with it being evident that the lowest possible rate has been cited.
-Original receipts and boarding passes must be mailed to the ROMP office.
+Exception for Thunder Bay based NOSM learners:

+Thunder Bay learners are reimbursed the equivalent of both one return flight and one round trip from Billy Bishop Airport to their community rotation site per month.
+Round trip kilometres are based on predetermined distances calculated by ROMP in the ROMP Distance Calculator.
+All flights must be booked through ROMP's Education Coordinator, who will coordinate with NOSM's Travel Centre.
+Original receipts and boarding passes must be mailed to the ROMP Office with the claim submission.